 Laying the turf itself is as simple as unrolling each square and gently placing it on the ground.
 Press it down with your hands to help the roots get good contact with the soil.
 If you prefer, you can use a roller to push it into the soil.

 Place each piece as close as possible to the previous one.
 You shouldn’t be able to see soil between individual pieces.
 Depending on the shape of your garden, trim it if needed to fit perfectly the edges.

 This is what the lady who had owned our previous house had done and the lawn always looked lovely after we cut it.

 Watering the New Turf

 Now, that the hard work is done, you should immediately water the new lawn.
 Make sure you water it thoroughly as it’s crucial to get water into the soil beneath the turf.

 Water the new turf one a day for the first ten days.
-Reduce watering to every other day when the turf starts to establish its roots in the ground and gradually stop watering at all.
+Reduce watering to every other day when it starts to establish its roots in the ground and gradually stop watering at all.
 As 2-3 weeks pass, you can mow the lawn for the first time.

 The final piece of advice is to avoid walking on the new turf until the roots are fully established.
-To check that, gently try lifting a corner of the turf.
+To check that, gently try lifting a corner.
 If it sticks to the ground, your turf has grown its roots into the soil.